 How to Avoid This Mistake:

-• Read your answers aloud to check if they sound natural and true to your voice.
+- Read your answers aloud to ensure they sound natural.

 5. Neglecting to Demonstrate “Fit”

-Some students list Yale’s prestige or ranking, but that tells the admissions committee nothing about your personal connection to the school.
+Some students rely on prestige or rankings, but that does not communicate anything meaningful about their connection to the school.

 How to Avoid This Mistake: